Jessie Vargas

-Jessie Vargas (born May 10, 1989) is a Mexican-American professional boxer.
+Jessie Vargas (born May 10, 1989) is an American professional boxer.
 He held the WBO welterweight title in 2016.
 He also held the WBA (Regular) and IBO super lightweight titles in 2014.

 Amateur career

 Vargas had an amateur record of 120 wins and 20 losses.
 He was a two-time Mexican national champion, a two-time United States junior national champion, and was a member of the 2008 Mexican Olympic team.

 Professional career

 Early years

 In September 2008, Vargas won his pro debut against the undefeated Joel Gonzalez by first-round knockout.

 Vargas got attention when, during a fight against Trenton Titsworth, Vargas was kissed on the neck and he responded by hitting Titsworth during the break.
 Titsworth was docked two points, Vargas one.

 In his twelfth fight he knocked out a former IBO light welterweight Champion Daniel Sarmiento of Argentina.
 The bout was the main event of FSN's Fight Night Club.
 In his next fight Vargas won an eight-round unanimous decision against Mexican Ramón Montaño on the undercard of Amir Khan vs. Marcos Maidana.

 On February 24, 2011, Vargas fought at Club Nokia in Los Angeles, California, against journeyman Cristian Favela (19–31–7, 10 KOs).
 The fight went the 8 round distance.
 Favela pressed the action more than expected but ultimately lost on the cards with the three scorecards reading 79–73, 78–74 and 77–75 in favour of Vargas.
 On March 31, Golden Boy announced that Vargas would fight former WBA light welterweight Champion Vivian Harris (29–5–1, 19 KO's) at the Desert Arena in Primm, Nevada, on April 8.
 This bout was televised on TeleFutura.
 Vargas picked up the biggest win of his career to date after Harris quit on his stool after just one round.
 Vargas didn't allow Harris to put any work in and badly shook Harris on a few occasions, in what some believed would be a competitive bout.
 With the win, Vargas improved to 15–0 (8 KOs).